How to find passenger lists for ships

 Another limitation is that 19th-century passenger lists, in particular, may be incomplete, for example recording a surname and initial without further detail, say “Mr A Jones”.
 This obviously makes it more difficult for a researcher to be confident that a given passenger is indeed a member of their family.

 An alternative source for information about non-British citizens (‘aliens’) travelling by sea to the UK are documents in TNA’s series HO2, HO3, HO5 and others that describe alien entries and arrivals.
 They collectively cover from 1794 to 1921 and reveal name, profession, nationality, date and place of arrival, and sometimes more details such as the name of the ship.
-These are on Ancestry.
+Some of these are on Ancestry in the collection Alien Arrivals, 1810-1811, 1826-1869.

 Where can you find passenger lists for other countries?